 If none of these seem like you though, or if you aren’t ready to commit to an SSD drive, you might be better served by a USB flash drive or HDD drive for storing your old and infrequently used files.

 Best External SSD Drives: What to Look for?

 The number one thing to consider with any external drive is the amount of storage (e.g. 1TB, 2TB or 4TB) it will provide you with.
-Although an SSD is more expensive than an HDD and might tempt you to compromise on space, don't let yourself!
+Although an SSD is more expensive than an HDD and might tempt you to compromise on space, don’t let yourself!

 As time progresses you will much rather have one large drive than several small ones that you purchase over time and you will almost certainly wish you had gotten more storage in the first place.
 Plus, using multiple drives can slow your computer down, so it’s best to get one that does it all.